ACManoa/acmanoa.github.io/_pages/about.md

 ### ACManoa

 The Association of Computing Machinery at Manoa is the student chapter of ACM at the University of Hawaii at Manoa.
-We are a Registered Independent Organization (**RIO**) with a focus on providing opportunities and resources to students interested in computing technology.
+We are a Registered Independent Organization (**RIO**) focused on providing opportunities and resources for our members' personal and professional advancement.

 ### ACManoa's Three Tier Structure